Ikeja: Temperature

-With an average daily high temperature above 90°F, the hot season lasts for 4.4 months, from 12 December to 25 April.
-Ikeja experiences its warmest month of the year in March, with an average high of 91°F and low of 78°F.
+With an average daily high temperature above 90 F, the hot season lasts for 4.4 months, from 12 December to 25 April.
+Ikeja experiences its warmest month of the year in March, with an average high of 91 F and low of 78 F.

-With an average daily maximum temperature below 84°F, the chilly season lasts 3.2 months, from 23 June to 30 September.
-In Ikeja, August is the coldest month of the year, with an average low of 74°F and high of 82°F.
+With an average daily maximum temperature below 84 F, the chilly season lasts 3.2 months, from 23 June to 30 September.
+In Ikeja, August is the coldest month of the year, with an average low of 74 F and high of 82 F.

 Cloudy

 In Ikeja, there is a substantial seasonal change in the average proportion of the sky that is covered with clouds throughout the year.

 In Ikeja, the clearer season starts around 8 November and lasts for 3.2 months, finishing around 13 February.

-The sky is clear, mostly clear, or partly overcast 51% of the time on average in December, the clearest month of the year in Ikeja.
+The sky is clear, mostly clear, or partly clear 51% of the time on average in December, the clearest month of the year in Ikeja.

 Around 13 February the year's cloudier period starts, lasting for 8.8 months, and ends around 8 November.

 In Ikeja, April is the month with the most clouds, with the sky being overcast or mostly cloudy 87% of the time.